 Due to the practical difficulties of actually being able to administer such a tax, a series of other options for regulating the sector are examined.
 The first strategy is to institute a government monopoly over the sector that strictly controls the entry of casinos and sets the price charged for gambling at its profit maximizing level.
-We find the profit maximizing outcome of this model is identical to the results obtained by the previous case where an optimal turnover tax is levied on the activities of the casino where they are organized as a set of private operators along with free entry into the industry The profits of the state-owned monopoly, however, can be transferred much easier to the Treasury than can a turnover tax be administered.
+We find the profit maximizing outcome of this model is identical to the results obtained by the previous case where an optimal turnover tax is levied on the activities of a competitive casino sector.
+The profits of the state-owned monopoly, however, can be transferred much easier to the Treasury than a turnover tax can be administered.
 The main problem with a state-owned system of casinos is the risk that the state might not be able to run the casinos in an efficient manner and in a style that makes them internationally attractive to tourists.

-To overcome this weakness, the situation is then examined if the casino industry were turned over to a private operator to run the individual casinos as a multiplant monopolist.
-The government then extracts revenue from the single operator by using either a turnover tax or a tax on annual fixed costs.
-If the government has to only deal with a single private operator, some of its tax administrative problems with taxation may be alleviated.
+To overcome this weakness, the situation is then examined if the casino industry were turned over to a private operator to run the casinos as a multi-plant monopolist.
+The government then extracts revenue from the single operator by using a turnover tax.
+If the government has to only deal with a single private operator, some of its tax administrative problems are likely to be alleviated.
 The private operator determines the "price" charged by the casinos, the quantity of gambling allowed in each casino and the number of casinos in the industry.
-In this case an economic efficiency loss is created by the turnover tax, but not by the tax on fixed costs.
-The size of the efficiency less of the turnover tax will also be larger if it is a foreign investor operating the casino than if it is a private domestic operator.
+In this case an economic loss is created by the turnover tax.
+The size of the efficiency loss of the turnover tax will also be larger if a foreign investor is operating the casino than if it is run by a private domestic operator.